rsaarelm/tt/README.md

     tt done "+day Finished painting the deck"

+You can also add a "^" to the start of the message to backdate it to yesterday.

+    tt done "^Late night run"

 ## Time tracking

 Clock in and out of projects, this generates lines in your todo.txt file: